Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Organic farming produces higher quality essential oils for the best in therapeutic benefits.
 Organic oils are sold by the best essential oil companies.

-The little Basil plant looks healthy in its organic soil pictured on the left.
+The little Basil plant looks healthy in its organic soil pictured at the bottom.

 Plant Therapy®, a highly regarded essential oil company, makes a wonderful 6-bottle set of organic oils that are inexpensive for both beginners and seasoned users of essential oils.